-- the quality of the office space (existing or permitted) to be lost or not implemented compared to alternative, available premises in the locality, and whether these are suitable for any displaced existing occupiers; - the need to retain the space in the context of the achievement of strategic Core Strategy targets set out in B1, KE1 and SV1; - current market signals and forecasts (to ensure the long-term targets of Core Strategy policies B1, KE1 and SV1 remain justified throughout the plan period); - in the case of a mixed-use residentialled site granted permission since 2011, whether the premises are critical to the sustainability of the permission and whether implementation remains viable, and realistic in light of market signals. - 4.
-In the event that permitted development rules referred to in this policy no longer apply (whether due to the introduction of a direction under Article 4 of the Town and Country Planning Acts or through changes to national legislation or policy): - a If the permitted development rules relating to change of use (conversion) from office to residential are removed, all such applications, including for listed buildings, will be assessed using the criteria set out in paragraphs 2-3, above.
-For the avoidance of doubt, in these circumstances the principle of change of use through the conversion of listed buildings in B1a use to C3 use will no longer be automatically considered acceptable.
+• the quality of the office space (existing or permitted) to be lost or not implemented compared to alternative, available premises in the locality, and whether these are suitable for any displaced existing occupiers;

+• the need to retain the space in the context of the achievement of strategic Core Strategy targets set out in B1, KE1 and SV1;

+• current market signals and forecasts (to ensure the long-term targets of Core Strategy policies B1, KE1 and SV1 remain justified throughout the plan period);

+• in the case of a mixed-use residential- led site granted permission since 2011, whether the premises are critical to the sustainability of the permission and whether implementation remains viable, and realistic in light of market signals.

+4. In the event that permitted development rules referred to in this policy no longer apply (whether due to the introduction of a direction under Article 4 of the Town and Country Planning Acts or through changes to national legislation or policy):

+a If the permitted development rules relating to change of use (conversion) from office to residential are removed, all such applications, including for listed and buildings within the World Heritage Site, will be assessed using the criteria set out in paragraphs 2-3, above.
+For the avoidance of doubt, in these circumstances the principle of change of use through the conversion of listed buildings in Use Class E former B1a use to C3 use will no longer be automatically considered acceptable.

 b If the permitted development rules relating to change of use (conversion) from office to residential are widened to include redevelopment, consideration of strong economic reasons, as set out in paragraphs 2-3 above, will no longer be required.
-This would not apply to listed buildings.
+This would not apply to listed and buildings within the World Heritage Site.